Switzerland has no shortage of jaw-dropping views. This article shows you some of the best things to do in Pontresina Switzerland.

 There are some specifically Swiss dishes that must be tried when in the country on holiday and there is probably nowhere finer than the Diavolezza Berghaus Restaurant to try rosti.
 The fried cake of grated potato comes with a side order of spectacular views courtesy of an elevation of 3000 meters.

-After a buffet lunch, you can visit the viewing deck for a close-up view of glaciers with icefalls, crevasses and moraines, as well as a panorama of peaks of the Bernina Massif.
-Diavolezza is near to St Moritz, a scenic 40-minute drive or bus ride from Pontresina.
+After a buffet lunch, you can visit the viewing deck for a close-up view of glaciers with icefalls, crevasses, and moraines, as well as a panorama of the peaks of the Bernina Massif.
+Diavolezza is near St Moritz, a scenic 40-minute drive or bus ride from Pontresina.

 Go Straight to the Top

 The views of Swiss mountains are always better the higher up you go, so if you fancy a climb, the Diavolezza is calling.
 Suitable for novices and the more experienced, here you can do Via Ferrata climbing, a method in which the climber is secured to a cable that is permanently fixed to the mountain, limiting the risk of slips and falls.